image

 — Was that your very first artist collaboration?

-Mehrnoosh: Actually, no — the first was with Melody Hojab!
-She is an Iranian artist whose work has this subtle, almost cheeky sense of humour I have always admired.
-I had been waiting for the right moment to collaborate with her, and during a period of endless power cuts and heavy pollution in Tehran, her art came back to me.
+Mehrnoosh: Actually, no — the first was with Melodie Hojabr, a contemporary artist, painter, and illustrator from Iran, now based in Paris.
+I had been waiting for the right moment to work with her, and during a time of constant power outages and heavy pollution in Tehran, her work came back to me.
 It just made perfect sense.

 image